 Live Audition Expenses

 Applicants are responsible for their own expenses related to live auditions (travel, accommodation, etc.)

 Costs for Successful Candidates

-Musicians are responsible only for the cost of travel to attend the VFJO summer programme.
+Musicians are responsible only for the cost of travel (and visa if any) to take part in the VFJO programme.

 |Donate a Scholarship|